-- 1) We recommend that programs screen for applicants whose setting preference is dramatically different than the setting in which your program is located.
-These could be indicative of a mismatch. - 2) We recommend against putting much weight on the values which combine two terms (suburban/urban and rural/suburban).
-These are too vague and open to interpretation to be of value.
+- 1. We recommend that programs screen applicants whose setting preference is dramatically different from the setting in which their program is located.
+This could indicate a mismatch. - 2.
+We recommend against putting much weight on the values that combine two terms (suburban/urban and rural/suburban).
+These are too vague and open to interpretation to be of great value.